 Colleen Morrison has more than 10 years of experience in program evaluation and applied developmental research.
 Her areas of expertise include early...

 Kirsten Keene has more than 10 years of experience in applied social science research and program evaluation.
 Her research skills include qualitative...

 Patrice Cachat has nearly 20 years of experience in child and family services with extensive knowledge in child welfare and protection and child and adolescent...

 Senior Communications Associate

-Joelle Ruben has more than 14 years of experience working on child and family issues in a variety of communications, policy, advocacy, and direct service...
+Joelle Ruben has 15 years of experience working on child and family issues in a variety of communications, policy, advocacy, and direct service roles...